Molderon/Molderon/README.md

 -> Molderon18@gmail.com

    *(Off-topic stuff)
-I'm a Sci-fi/Metalhead type-a-nerd & I really love imersive-sim Games.
+I'm a Sci-fi/Metalhead type-a-nerd & I really love the immersive-sim genre.
 (holding the Deus Ex series close to heart).
 Also I have a "hobby level" of interest in Computer Hacking & Astrophysics^^.*